Namiki Maki-e Fountain Pen Overview

 Namiki Chinkin

-Namiki Raden Vanishing Point (currently unavailable)
+Namiki Raden Vanishing Points

-The prices for the each pen varies by model and design, depending on the complexity of the design and techniques involved.
+The price for each pen varies by model and design, depending on the complexity of the design and techniques involved.
 As much as they're beautiful works of art, they're also well tuned and ready to write.
 We've been told by Namiki that it actually gives their artists great pleasure to know that the collectors buying these pens are enjoying writing with them as well as looking at them.